-What happens when you are unable to locate your spouse and you want to obtain a divorce?
+What happens when you cannot locate your spouse and you want to obtain a divorce?
 When this occurs, things get only worse.
 However, in the state of Georgia, when you are unable to find your spouse, you can get a divorce by serving your spouse through a process called “service by publication.”
-This is because legally sufficient service is required for a divorce case (See O.C.G.A. § 9-11-4).
+Legally sufficient service is required for a divorce case (See O.C.G.A. § 9-11-4).
+However, service can be completed through publication in the newspaper if certain requirements are met.
 It any event, filing a divorce to be served by publication should only be used in the appropriate situation.

 In a general divorce case, in the state of Georgia, a spouse can be served with divorce papers in several ways.
 The most common type of service is known as “personal service” which is the process of delivering the complaint and summons directly to the defendant.
 In some cases, the plaintiff spouse may decide to deliver the divorce papers directly to the defendant spouse.
 When the service is complete, an affidavit may be submitted to verify the completion of the service.
 In a common case, the defendant spouse is more willing to acknowledge the summons receipt.
 By acknowledging the summons receipt, the plaintiff can avoid the cost of hiring a process server, and for the defendant, the potential embarrassment of being served at a workplace or a public place is eliminated.
 The defendant can complete an “acknowledgement of service” form to be filed with the court clerk.